Jonnygwi/CV/README.md

 --- | --- | ---
 [Up-time](https://github.com/Jonnygwi/up-time-prototype) | A platform to boost the wellbeing of patients going through dialysis treatment. | JavaScript, React, HTML, CSS, Node, Express, MongoDB and JQuery(prototype),
 [Tung](https://github.com/Jonnygwi/Tung-public) | Tung is a facebook chatbot that auto-translates messages to your friends. | JavaScript, Node, Facebook messenger API, Google translate API and Firebase
-[Serendipitweet](https://github.com/Jonnygwi/Serendipitweet) | JavaScript, Node and Twitter API
+[Serendipitweet](https://github.com/Jonnygwi/Serendipitweet) | Twitter bot that sends tweet mashups based on it's followers' tweets.
+It requires a strange kind of humour. | JavaScript, Node and Twitter API

 ## Experience